 PARKING PRECINCT IMPLEMENTATION POLICY POLICY DIRECTION POLICY DOCUMENT CHANGE Minimum Parking Reductions As shown in the following section and in Tables EX3 and EX4, modifications are proposed to the minimum parking requirements for several land uses.
 The City should continue to monitor parking demand and could make further changes in the future when additional transit and infrastructure supporting non-auto modes of travel are available.
 Changes to City of Mississauga Zoning By-law (Zoning By-law) Second Units The City could consider allowing sharing of parking spaces on the property between the principal home and the first Second Unit.
 Any subsequent Second Unit would each require one additional parking space.
-Change to Zoning By-law Reductions for Affordable Housing The City could update its Zoning By-law to reduce parking requirements for residential units deemed to be affordable housing.
-Affordable housing includes housing provided by Peel Housing Corporation, a non-profit housing agency and any unit provided through Inclusionary Zoning.
+Change to Zoning By-law Reductions for Affordable Housing The City could update its Zoning By-law to reduce parking requirements for Public Authority Dwelling Units.
 The affordable housing parking requirement could be 50 percent lower than the requirement for each conventional housing category in Precinct 1 and 30 percent lower in all other Precincts.
-The City could develop Implementation Guideline that set out the definition and criteria of affordable housing for Inclusionary Zoning units.
-Addition to Zoning By-law and/or new Implementation Guideline to be designed as part of the Inclusionary Zoning work Emergency Shelter and Transitional Housing The City could adopt land use definitions for Emergency Shelter and Transitional Housing from Peel Region and require that minimal parking spaces be provided for employee parking, with no additional requirement for resident parking.
+The parking reduction can be expanded to include affordable housing units secured through Inclusionary Zoning (IZ), when implemented.
+Addition to Zoning By-law Implement parking reductions through Inclusionary Zoning work Transitional Housing The City could update its Zoning By-law to support a lower parking provision (i.e. 0.1 spaces per guest room) for Transitional Housing, such that minimal parking spaces would be provided for employee parking, with no additional requirement for resident parking.
 Addition to Zoning By-Law Electric Vehicle Charging Stations The City could incorporate electric vehicle (EV) - ready parking requirement for new developments.
-Specifically, it is proposed that: • The Zoning By-law require 20% of parking spaces to be EV ready for medium and high density Additions to Green Development Standards and Addition to Zoning By- law
+Specifically, it is proposed that: The Zoning By-law require 20% of parking spaces to be EV ready for medium and high density residential and 10% of structured parking for non-residential buildings; For low density developments with dedicated garages, one of the required parking spaces should be EV-ready; and The Green Development Standards (GDS) be updated to encourage 100% of parking spaces to be EV ready for all new residential developments.
+Additions to Green Development Standards and Addition to Zoning By- law

-PARKING PRECINCT IMPLEMENTATION POLICY POLICY DIRECTION POLICY DOCUMENT CHANGE residential and 10% of structured parking for non-residential buildings; For low density developments with dedicated garages, one of the required parking spaces should be EV-ready; and The Green Development Standards (GDS) be updated to encourage 100% of parking spaces to be EV ready for all new residential developments.
-Bicycle Parking and End of Trip Facilities Implement bicycle parking requirements as directed in the City's Bicycle Parking Study Addition to Zoning By-law
+IMPLEMENTATION POLICY POLICY DIRECTION POLICY DOCUMENT CHANGE Bicycle Parking and End of Trip Facilities Implement bicycle parking requirements as directed in the City's Bicycle Parking Study Addition to Zoning By-law